Posted on May 9, 2019 | By Jenni Fogg

 Set your own schedule: Gone are the days of working for someone else – be your own boss.
 You can pick the days and times you’d like to work – so if you’re a morning person, you might want to get all your teaching organised first thing to ensure you get lots of free time later in the day.
 Working as a freelance EFL teacher means you get to organise your job around your life, rather than organising your life around your job.
 This also means you can take off the holidays you want.
 This might be particularly beneficial if you’re a parent: you can arrange to take school holidays with your kids.

 Work where you want: Manage your commute by teaching in areas that are conveniently located.
 You can go to the homes of your students if they request it and you feel OK with that.
 Or they can come to you – again there is a level of trust in this (and cleaning!) and you might feel better meeting in a neutral setting.
-Cafes make great places for TEFL teaching, especially if they’re in your local area – there are also likely to be plenty of visual prompts to keep the conversation flowing.
+Cafes make great places for Teaching English as a Foreign Language, especially if they’re in your local area – there are also likely to be plenty of visual prompts to keep the conversation flowing.
 In sunny weather, you might take your lesson outside – a walk around the city might be great – if you make plenty of stops to write notes on what your student has said.
 You can also sit in a local park, which gives a nice feel to lessons and feels like a bit of a treat for both of you.

 Pick your salary: It’s best to set yourself a bit of a budget – how much do you need to make to cover your costs and have some left over?
 You might decide to work the minimum amount possible so that you have plenty of time to enjoy the country you’re in.
 If you’re saving for something or want a bit of cash to make life easier, you might set a higher budget and, as a result, have to find more students or charge more money.
 Working out how much to charge is arguably one of the more challenging areas of freelance work – it might take a few attempts to get it right!

 Choose your students: One of the biggest benefits is that you can play to your strengths.
 Not keen on teaching young learners?
 No problem.
 In schools, you’ll often be teaching young learners or teens at the least.
-Whereas with teaching, your clients will tend to be adults.
+Whereas with freelance teaching, your clients will tend to be adults.
 If you specialise in teaching exam preparation classes, such as IELTS, or Business English, you can find students who are just looking for this.
 Depending on the demand where you are, you might even be able to pick and choose the students you’d like to work with.

 Unstable income: With no school timetable to shape your week, you’re going to have to find students to fill the void.
 Unfortunately, people can be unreliable – and it sometimes feels a little bit like EFL students in particular can cancel classes on a whim.
 Forgotten or cancelled classes can result in a lack of income if you don’t have a contract with your student that has a term for fines in the case of last-minute cancellations.
 You might also have the unlucky situation where all your students book their holidays at the same time, which means no money coming in.
 Or, students might have a change of heart/job/location and simply not be able to continue with their course.
 This means going back to the drawing board to find new students.